gavinch110/python/README.md

 # python
-Some Python docs used for self study
+Some Python docs used for self study.

 Well, I need to finish the guide, so just do some reedit.

+I am a new python-learner.